Git - Adding and Using Multiple Origins

 Introduction

-Code hosting platforms have become de-facto a standard today.
-If you have a software project and want to share it with the world, there’s a good chance you will be hosting it on a platform like GitHub, GitLab, or Codeberg.
+Code hosting platforms have become a standard today.
+If you have a software project and want to share it with the world, there is a good chance you will be hosting it on GitHub, GitLab, Codeberg, or a similar platform.
+(We cover a total of 9 platforms in this article.)

-The convenience as well as project promotion and collaboration opportunities available there leave little incentive for users to organize project hosting themselves.
+The convenience as well as project promotion and collaboration opportunities available there usually leave little incentive for users to organize project code hosting themselves.

 The Problem

-But some of the code hosting platforms are proprietary, and their popularity is an example of trading freedoms and power for short-term convenience.
+But some of the code hosting platforms are proprietary, and their popularity is an example of trading people’s data for short-term convenience.

-Proprietary code hosting platforms collect, process, and use (primarily at scale, but also individually in some cases), all data and metadata that is extracted from code, projects, project authors, project contributors, and end users.
+Proprietary code hosting platforms collect, process, and use data and metadata extracted from code, projects, authors, contributors, and end users.

-Software authors who give their own privacy and data to proprietary platforms also force the same to happen to users who visit their project repositories.
+And software authors who have given up their own privacy and data also force the same to happen to users who visit their project repositories.

 The Solution

-It is not possible to stop these undesirable side-effects within the existing, established culture.
-Lacking choice or care, developers and users have accepted that companies process and exploit their data and metadata, and have also proven time and time again that convenient solutions will proliferate, regardless of negative consequences.
+The practice of misusing user data is not going to stop.
+Lacking choice or care, developers and users have accepted that companies process and exploit their data and metadata, and have proven time and time again that convenient solutions will proliferate, regardless of negative consequences.

-But software authors can immediately improve the situation by uploading repositories to multiple platforms.
+But software authors can immediately improve the situation by uploading their projects to multiple platforms.

 Users are then able to share their data and metadata with the platform of their choosing.
 Also, it gives platforms an equal opportunity to protect or abuse user data, rather than reserving the privilege for one dominant platform, further reinforcing its position.

-And doing so up-front, when there is no immediate need to migrate a project to another code hosting platform, will make the whole process much easier in the future.
-Eventual migrations from one primary platform will be almost effortless.
+And, setting up project redundancy at multiple platforms up-front, when there is no immediate need to migrate or copy, will make the whole process much easier in the future.
+Eventual migrations from one primary platform to another will become transparent.

 This article explains how to set up Git code repositories on multiple code hosting platforms with minimal impact on the standard, single-platform workflow.